A Passion for both

 The Canadian Sport Film Festival (CSFF) aims to:

 - Engage, educate and entertain communities throughout Canada using film to share powerful personal and political stories about the impact of sport.

 - Showcase international films and filmmakers not typically screened or widely available.

 - Provide a safe environment for critical analysis and discussion about stories and themes represented in CSFF films.

 - Promote physical activity as a means to achieve long-lasting physical and mental health benefits.

 - Engage youth using film and sport in innovative and collaborative workshops.

 - Share the stories beyond the scoreboard, behind the camera and told with a critical lens.

 In 2008 the Canadian Sport Film Festival was conceptualized and founded by Russell Field out of his passion for both sport and film – a passion reflected in his work as assistant professor at the University of Manitoba, where he teaches the course “Sport, Film, and Society.”

 Russell is a past film review editor for the Journal of Sport History.
-His knowledge of the international landscape of sport film ensures the Canadian Sport Film Festival includes a selection of provocative films from around the world.
+His knowledge of the international landscape of sport film ensures that the Canadian Sport Film Festival includes a selection of compelling and provocative films from around the world.

 Born out of a desire to showcase the power of sport and film, Canadian Sport Film Festival events are organized by committed volunteers and engage Canadians from coast to coast to coast.

-Visit Rewind for a look back at past CSFF events.
+Visit Rewind for a look back at past CSFF festivals and events.